dwestheide/kontextfrei/src/main/paradox/setup.md

 @@@ note

 If you decide to use `kontextfrei-scalatest`, this will come with a transitive dependency on the ScalaTest library.
-This dependency is on ScalaTest version `2.2.6` -- at the moment, ScalaTest `3.0` is not supported yet.
+This dependency is compiled against ScalaTest 3.0.1.

 @@@